(All fields required)

 “We had to narrow that part because the bowel works by squeezing,” Dr. Falcone says.
 “If the intestine is too wide, it can’t grip the food and move it along to go through the digestive process.”

-While Anne continued her recuperation from the birth, Matt spent the next three nights at Cincinnati Children’s sleeping in the hospital’s room for families near Nicholas’s crib in the Regional Center for Newborn Intensive Care (RCNIC).
-The RCNIC at Cincinnati Children’s is a level III neonatal intensive care unit that provides the highest level of medical care to premature and critically ill newborns from throughout Greater Cincinnati.
+While Anne continued her recuperation from the birth, Matt spent the next three nights at Cincinnati Children’s sleeping in the hospital’s room for families near Nicholas’s crib in the Newborn Intensive Care Unit (NICU).
+The NICU at Cincinnati Children’s provides the highest level of medical care to premature and critically ill newborns from throughout Greater Cincinnati.

 “I didn’t want to leave Nicholas alone there,” Matt remembers.
 “But, after I saw the excellent care he was getting, I felt comfortable enough to finally go home at night.
 I felt like we were getting extra special care.
 After those three days, I completely trusted everyone.”

-Nicholas spent the first four weeks of his life in the RCNIC, being cared for by a dedicated team of doctors and nurses.
-As soon as Anne was able, she joined Matt in the RCNIC to hold their new little son and bond with him.
+Nicholas spent the first four weeks of his life in the NICU, being cared for by a dedicated team of doctors and nurses.
+As soon as Anne was able, she joined Matt in the NICU to hold their new little son and bond with him.

 When Nicholas was just 2 days old, the world-class surgeons at Cincinnati Children's repaired his intestines.
 After just four weeks, Nicholas was well enough to go home with his family